Realtime Updates

 2. Connection Workflow

-- Resolve leaderboard – ensure the leaderboard is active and you have the tenant’s secret.
+- Resolve leaderboard – ensure the leaderboard is active and you have the valid JWT for the tenant.

 - Send configuration – optionally send a